danielvartan/prettycheck/README.md

 ## Contributing

-We welcome contributions, including bug reports.
-Take a moment to review our [Guidelines for Contributing](https://danielvartan.github.io/prettycheck/CONTRIBUTING.html).
+Contributions are welcome, including bug reports.
+Take a moment to review the [Guidelines for Contributing](https://danielvartan.github.io/prettycheck/CONTRIBUTING.html).

 <br>